Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: Introduction and main results

-On the other hand, there are very few works on the time-fractional partial differential equations with time-dependent coefficients, where the available methods are limited.
-For example, one can no longer apply the methods of the Laplace transform and the eigenfunction expansion to obtain an explicit representation of the solution.
+On the other hand, there are very few works on the time-fractional diffusion/wave equations with time-dependent coefficients, where the available methods are limited.
+For example, one can no longer apply the Laplace transform and the eigenfunction expansion to obtain an explicit representation of the solution.
 If the principal coefficients $a_{ij}$ in the elliptic part $A$ do not depend on the time variable, then one can regard the lower order terms with time-dependent coefficients as a new source term and apply the fixed-point theorem to overcome the difficulty (e.g., \cite{GLY15}).
-However, this is impossible for general $a_{ij}=a_{ij}(x,t)$.
-In order to deal with the case of time-dependent coefficients, Zacher \cite{Z09} and Kubica, Ryszewska and Yamamoto \cite{KRY20} applied the Galerkin approximation method to prove the unique existence of solution to the initial-boundary value problem \eqref{sy:intro} for $0<\alpha<1$.
+However, this is impossible for the general $a_{ij}=a_{ij}(x,t)$.
+In order to deal with the case of time-dependent coefficients, Zacher \cite{Z09}, and Kubica, Ryszewska and Yamamoto \cite{KRY20} applied the Galerkin approximation method to prove the unique existence of the solution to the initial-boundary value problem for the time-fractional diffusion equation ($0<\alpha<1$).

+Comparing to the time-fractional diffusion equation, to the authors' best knowledge, there are even fewer publications for the time-fractional diffusion-wave equations for $1<\alpha<2$ with time-dependent coefficients.
+Here we should mention the articles \cite{E96,Z06}, in which the authors considered strong solutions to a related parabolic integro-differential equation:

+under some restrictions on $\beta$ and the nonhomogeneous term $f$.
+Roughly speaking, the above equation changes to a time-fractional diffusion-wave equation if one takes a time-fractional derivative on both sides.
+In particular, \cite{Z06} considers non-homogeneous boundary conditions (e.g., Theorem 3.4).
+As for other recent works, Han, Kim and Park \cite{HKP20,P23} considered the unique solvability and regularity in Sobolev spaces with some special weights provided that the initial condition is vanishing.

-However, to the authors' best knowledge, there are no publications for the well-posedness for the initial-boundary value problem \eqref{sy:intro} with $1<\alpha<2$.
-Thus the main purpose of this article is to fill the lack of such a fundamental result.
-More precisely, as the main results of this article, we prove the unique existence and regularity estimates of solution to the initial-boundary value problem for the time-fractional diffusion-wave equation in the case of $1<\alpha< 2$ with time-dependent coefficients, which are stated in Subsection \ref{subsec:main-results}.
-Before the statement, we formulate the fractional derivatives in Subsections \ref{subsec:fractional-space} and \ref{subsec:definition-derivative}.
+The main purpose of this article is to establish the fundamental theory of the well-posedness of the initial-boundary value problem for the time-fractional diffusion-wave equation (i.e., $1<\alpha<2$) with time-dependent coefficients.
+In addition, we will give some specific regularity estimates including the improved regularity in some fractional Sobolev space, which also shows a connection with the classical regularity results for parabolic and hyperbolic equations.
+Before the statement, we formulate the fractional derivatives in Section \ref{subsec:fractional-space}.